 3. Functional differences

 The different visions and different communities that grew around each coin informed the functional differences between them.

-To use a wallet for both Grin or Beam you will need to download and synch a full node.
+To use a wallet for both Grin or Beam, you will need to download and sync a full node.
 On Beam this is easy and largely automatic, but on Grin this is a difficult and largely manual process.

-- Beam: Download the official Beam wallet from the Beam website and follow the prompts to install it and get synched.
+Beam: Download the official Beam wallet from the Beam website and follow the prompts to install it and get synced.

 Pros and cons of Grin and Beam

 Grin is driven by a team that’s self-evidently in it for more than just the money.
 Its 100% private solution makes it one of the most private and anonymous cryptocurrencies in existence.